NeurodataWithoutBorders/pynwb/docs/source/extension.rst

 The following block of code demonstrates how to create a new namespace, and then add a new `neurodata_type` to this namespace.
-Finally, it calls :py:meth:`pynwb.spec.NWBNamespaceBuilder.export` to save the extensions to disk for downstream use.
+Finally, it calls :py:meth:`~form.spec.write.NamespaceBuilder.export` to save the extensions to disk for downstream use.

 .. code-block:: python